OISTE/repository/OWGTMCPS.md

 The following information shall be deemed as non-confidential:
 - All information contained in the issued certificates and Certificate Revocation Lists (CRLs) including all information that can be derived from such.
-- All information classified expressly as “PUBLIC”.
+- All information classified expreTLSy as “PUBLIC”.

 ### 9.3.3  Responsibility to protect confidential information

-The OGTM Issuing CAs are responsible of the protection of the confidential information generated or communicated during all operations.
+The OWGTM Issuing CAs are responsible of the protection of the confidential information generated or communicated during all operations.
 Delegated parties, as the entities managing subordinate Issuing CAs or Registration Authorities, are responsible for protecting confidential information that has been generated or stored by their own means.

 For end entities, the certificate subscribers are responsible to protect their own private key and all activation information (i.e. passwords or PIN) needed to access or use the private key.

 ## 9.4  Privacy of personal information

-The Issuing CAs operating in the CIDPKI must publish their own Privacy Policy and communicate it adequately to the certificate subscribers.
+The Issuing CAs operating in the OWGTM must publish their own Privacy Policy and communicate it adequately to the certificate subscribers.
 This Policy must be compliant with the applicable requirements for international commercial services, and specifically with any applicable requirements from the CA/Browser Forum and European General Data Protection Regulation (GDPR).

 In general, it must be understood that the CAs act as a “Data Controller” and the RAs and other parties involved in certificate management are “Data Processors” or, in certain occasions, “Joint Controllers”.